 Our diverse team is highly experienced at dealing with key issues within counter-terrorism relating to gender, peace-building, engagement with terrorists, and victims of terrorism.

-The team includes world leading lawyers and practitioners who pioneered “lawfare”: supporting victims of terrorism, through asymmetrical counter terrorism methodology and civil law strategies, to provide justice, compensation and deterrents against terrorists and state sponsors of terrorism.
+The team includes world leading lawyers and practitioners who pioneered “lawfare”: initially in respect of supporting states in conflict and supporting victims of terrorism (through asymmetrical counter terrorism methodology and civil law strategies, to provide justice, compensation and deterrents against terrorists and state sponsors of terrorism.)
+Their work developed further into civil society lawfare (concerning ESG related matters) which became the global campaigning tool for creating beneficial change for global society.

-Conflict prevention, peacebuilding and peacemaking
+Conflict prevention, peace-building and peace-making

 EBRO advises on, supports and carries out all aspects relevant to successful mediation, dialogue and conflict resolution.
-We have direct experience in bilateral negotiations between states, in multilateral negotiations under the auspices of the UN and AU, and in direct negotiations between governments and armed groups, as well as in soft mediation in cross-community disputes.
+We have direct experience in bilateral negotiations between states, multilateral negotiations under the auspices of the UN and AU, and in direct negotiations between governments and armed groups, as well as in soft mediation in cross-community disputes.

 We also provide immediate and long-term strategic advice task forces on peacebuilding and peace processes.
-Our team is an essential partner (for states or international institutions) in any peace process (on strategy, drafting and implementation).
+Our team is an essential partner (for states or international institutions) in any peace process (on strategy, structures and implementation).

 Post-conflict transitional government (development and state building)